FH-Potsdam/teaching-parametric-design/src/site/en/3d/04-extrusion.md

 }, rectShape);
 ```

-{{task('Offset extrusions', 'Explore the various extrusions when you combine them with an offset.
+{{task('Task: Offset extrusions', 'Explore the various extrusions when you combine them with an offset.
 Create a grid of extruded objects.')}}

 {{inspiration('Extruded rectangle with rounded corners')}}